BrianKopp/gatsby-starter-personal-blog/content/posts/2019-07-28--kubernetes-custom-metrics-pt2/index.md

 I'd love to hear if this was helpful.
 If you have any questions, hit me up in the kubernetes slack.

+In the next post, we'll see how we can scale our workloads based on some external quantity.
+See you there!